ViEEG: Hierarchical Visual Neural Representation for EEG Brain Decoding: Experiment

-To assess the representational consistency of ViEEG, we visualize the Representational Similarity Matrix (RSM) in the form of heatmaps, using data from Subject 8 of the THINGS-EEG dataset.
-The RSM quantifies pairwise similarity among neural representations across different visual categories, offering insight into how well the learned embeddings preserve intrinsic EEG structure.
-For comparison, we also visualize the corresponding RSMs generated by NICE and ATM, as shown in Figure~\ref{fig:similarity}.
-More results from other subjects are provided in the Appendix.
+To assess the representational consistency of ViEEG, we visualize the representational similarity matrices (RSMs) as heatmaps using Subject 8 from the THINGS-EEG dataset.
+RSMs reflect pairwise similarities among neural embeddings across visual categories, providing insights into how well each model captures the intrinsic EEG structure.
+For comparison, RSMs from NICE and ATM are also shown in Figure~\ref{fig:similarity}, with additional subjects in supplementary Appendix.

-The RSMs of all three methods exhibit block-diagonal patterns when test samples are ordered by category, indicating basic inter-class separability.
-However, ViEEG distinguishes itself by preserving sharper main diagonals within each block, reflecting stronger intra-class consistency and more precise instance-level matching.
-For example, in the "Food" category, ViEEG consistently localizes target representations with clear diagonal peaks, while NICE and ATM produce more diffuse patterns with less focus on the diagonal.
-This suggests that ViEEG can better discriminate among similar samples within a class.
-In contrast, ambiguous categories like "Tool" and "Sports" naturally show less defined separability, and the “Other” class presents no clear structure due to its heterogeneous nature.
-This dual preservation of class-level structure and instance-level discrimination highlights ViEEG's potential in real-world EEG retrieval and classification tasks, where both categorical understanding and exemplar precision are essential.
+All three models exhibit block-diagonal patterns when test samples are ordered by category, indicating basic class-level separation.
+However, ViEEG shows noticeably sharper diagonals within each block, reflecting stronger intra-class consistency and more accurate instance-level alignment.
+For example, in the “Food” category, ViEEG maintains focused diagonal peaks, whereas NICE and ATM produce more diffuse patterns.
+This suggests ViEEG achieves finer discrimination within categories.
+In less structured or ambiguous classes such as “Tool,” “Sports,” and “Other,” all models show reduced separability, though ViEEG retains relatively clearer patterns.
+Overall, ViEEG better preserves both category structure and exemplar specificity, which is crucial for downstream EEG retrieval and classification tasks.